 - provide emotional support if you or your child is experiencing hearing loss

-If a medical professional refers you to the service, you'll be told which audiology centre you need to visit.
-There are audiology centres across Ireland.
+If you are referred to the service, you will be told which audiology centre to visit.

 Help for children

-The audiology service is free for all babies and children up to age 18 in Ireland.
-It is also free for students until they leave college (third level education).
+The HSE audiology service is free for babies and children up to the age of 18.
+It is also free for students until they leave college (third-level education).

-Your child can be referred to the service by their:
+Your child can be referred to by their: